 When we travel, we generally rely on all modes of transportation available to us.
 Through the years, we flew on domestic Brazilian and Peruvian airlines, took overnight trains in India and Egypt, rode subways in Mexico City and Barcelona, and bounced in packed mini-vans in Jamaica and Guatemala.
 We also zipped through Japan on a bullet train, breathed dusty air in tuk-tuks in Cambodia, and cruised through the jungle in Vietnam on motorcycles.
 The transportation options are always endless, and we do not shy from embracing them all, even though at times the choices seem dubious and not well thought out (yes, the motorcycles in the jungle part).
 One of our favorite ways to explore places abroad is by getting on a bicycle and pedaling through a new, exciting destination.

 Thailand was the first foreign country where we got on a bike.
-We were in Sukhothai, a former capital of Thai Kingdom, known for its historical park filled with sublime, crumbling 13th century temples and giant statues of sitting and standing Buddhas.
+We were in Sukhothai, the former capital of the Thai Kingdom, known for its historical park filled with crumbling 13th-century temples and giant statues of sitting and standing Buddhas.
 Because walking this expansive park in sweltering midday heat was not an option, renting bikes was the only sensible way to explore this unique place.
 The bikes that we rented at the entrance were old and creaking, but they were dirt cheap and gave us the mobility and freedom of exploring the ruins at our pace.
-Riding from one cluster of temples to another with warm breeze hitting us in a face was the best way to discover Sukhothai, and the experience became the first chapter of our cycling diaries.
+Riding from one cluster of temples to another with a warm breeze hitting us in the face was the best way to discover Sukhothai, and the experience became the first chapter of our cycling diaries.
 We wanted more!

 “Hey!!!
-She is not pedaling!” she yelled, pointing at a confused girl.
+She is not pedaling!” she yelled, pointing at the confused girl.
 “She is cheating!!!”